Skip to main content

 Experts agree that mammograms are the best screening test for people at average risk of breast cancer.
 But they don’t all agree on the age at which you should start or whether it is best to be screened every 1 or 2 years.

-One of the leading sources, the US Preventive Services Taskforce recommends the following:
+One of the leading sources, the US Preventive Services Taskforce recommends that all women get screened every other year starting at age 40 and continuing through age 74.

 Read more on breast cancer screening recommendations